 Although my mother died when I was just 16, I could hear her words aloud again, in my heart.
 My own doubtful thoughts were proven wrong.
-That moment, I knew my mother was right.
+At that moment, I knew my mother was right.

 My mother gave me the key, “You can do anything if you set your mind to it”.
 When one of our four daughters expresses frustration over things, like "drawing as well as mom," I tell them this story.
 I hope you may share it with your children, too.
 It's all in how you believe in yourself, and it's really true, "You can do anything if you set your mind to it."

 AWhiteHorse.com™ is dedicated to the memory of my family.